AllanKlaus/project-jobs/README.md

   - Rspec (TDD)

 Things I'm planning to do
-- Tests to check validation on forms
+- Tests to check validation on forms - OK
 - Expire jobs that not was updated in 90 days - OK
 - Search on Jobs - OK
 - When user is logged show option to edit jobs, categories and companies when it is showing.
 Ex.: job_path(job)